Cards

 3 Crucial Factors that Affect Your Credit Card APR

-Besides knowing what APR for a credit card is, you should keep in mind a few factors that influence it:
+Besides knowing how APR works on credit cards, you should keep in mind a few factors that influence it:

 1. Credit history

-Make sure you maintain a positive credit history and pay off your balances on time because authorized companies will use your credit reports to calculate credit scores.
+Make sure you maintain a positive credit history and pay off your balances on time.
+Authorized companies will use your credit reports to calculate credit scores.
 Spoiler alert: It also affects the APR!

 2. Credit scores